citp/privacy-policy-historical/c/co/coo/coolchaser.us.md

 If you have questions or suggestions you can contact us at:

 Next Small Things
+193 Waverley Street
-193 Waverley St Suite 6502
+Suite 6502
 Palo Alto, California 94301
-USA
-email: copyright@nextsmallthings.com
+United States of America
+Email: contact@nextsmallthings.com